-Based on the Master Plan description, considering that environmental analysis is part of the scope of this project, staff recommend that the proposed action is statutorily exempt from the provisions of the California Environmental Quality Act (CEQA) pursuant to Article 18, Section 15262 of California CEQA Guidelines and Article II, Section 2(d) of City CEQA Guidelines.
+Based on the Master Plan description, staff recommend that the proposed action is statutorily exempt from the provisions of the California Environmental Quality Act (CEQA) pursuant to Article 18, Section 15262 of California CEQA Guidelines and Article II, Section 2(d) of City CEQA Guidelines.

 When the proposed Master Plan will be approved by the Board, staff will come back with an appropriate CEQA determination.